 Diversity in Ballet

-We also want to draw your attention to a pre-festival event: the panel discussion "Diversity in Ballet" on Sunday, March 19, at 4:45 p.m. at the August Wilson Center for African American Culture, presented by the Dance Theatre of Harlem and the Pittsburgh Ballet Theatre and co-sponsored by the Pennsylvania Humanities Council.
+A pre-festival event: the panel discussion "Diversity in Ballet" took place on Sunday, March 19, at 4:45 p.m. at the August Wilson Center for African American Culture.
+It was presented by the Dance Theatre of Harlem and the Pittsburgh Ballet Theatre and co-sponsored by the Pennsylvania Humanities Council.